harvardinformatics/Mapping-simulations/README.md

 Take a look at that config file and make any changes, including paths to data directories and reference genomes, as well as simulation parameters.

+### Important note: use `--dryrun` on any snakemake commands before running them.

+`--dryrun` will show you the commands that snakemake will run without actually running them.
+This can let you address errors before you start the whole pipeline.

 After you have edited the config file, you can run the pipeline directly:

 ```